History of India (1947–present): Janata interlude

 Indira Gandhi's Congress Party called for general elections in 1977, only to suffer a humiliating electoral defeat at the hands of the Janata Party, an amalgamation of opposition parties.
 Morarji Desai became the first non-Congress Prime Minister of India.
 The Desai administration established tribunals to investigate Emergency-era abuses, and Indira and Sanjay Gandhi were arrested after a report from the Shah Commission.

+In economic policy the Janata government had lesser success in achieving economic reforms.
+It launched the Sixth Five-Year Plan, aiming to boost agricultural production and rural industries.
+Seeking to promote economic self-reliance and indigenous industries, the government required multi-national corporations to go into partnership with Indian corporations.
+The policy proved controversial, diminishing foreign investment and led to the high-profile exit of corporations such as Coca-Cola and IBM from India.

+The Janata party government under Morarji Desai Desai restored normal relations with China, for the first time since the 1962 war.Desai also established friendlier relationship with the military ruler of Pakistan, General Zia-ul-Haq.Despite his pacifist leanings, Desai refused to sign the non-nuclear proliferation treaty despite the threat of stopping supply of uranium for power plants by the USA Congress.

-In 1979, the coalition crumbled and Charan Singh formed an interim government.
+In 1979, the Janata coalition crumbled and Charan Singh formed an interim government.
 The Janata Party had become intensely unpopular due to its internecine warfare, and a perceived lack of leadership on solving India's serious economic and social problems.

 1980s

 Indira Gandhi and her Congress Party splinter group, the Indian National Congress or simply "Congress(I)", were swept back into power with a large majority in January 1980.

 But the rise of an insurgency in Punjab would jeopardise India's security.
 In Assam, there were many incidents of communal violence between native villagers and refugees from Bangladesh, as well as settlers from other parts of India.
-When Indian forces, undertaking Operation Blue Star, raided the hideout of self-rule pressing Khalistan militants in the Golden Temple — Sikhs’ most holy shrine – in Amritsar, the inadvertent deaths of civilians and damage to the temple building inflamed tensions in the Sikh community across India.
+When Indian forces, undertaking Operation Blue Star, raided the hideout of self-rule pressing Khalistan militants in the Golden Temple — Sikhs' most holy shrine – in Amritsar, the inadvertent deaths of civilians and damage to the temple building inflamed tensions in the Sikh community across India.
 The Government used intensive police operations to crush militant operations, but it resulted in many claims of abuse of civil liberties.
-Northeast India was paralysed owing to the ULFA's clash with Government forces.
+North-east India was paralysed owing to the ULFA's clash with Government forces.

-On 31 October 1984, the Prime Minister's own Sikh bodyguards assassinated her, and 1984 anti-Sikh riots erupted in Delhi and parts of Punjab, causing the deaths of thousands of Sikhs along with terrible pillage, arson, and rape.
+On 31 October 1984, Indira Gandhi was assassinated by two of her bodyguards, and anti-Sikh riots erupted in Delhi and parts of Punjab, causing the deaths of thousands of Sikhs along with pillage, arson, and rape.
 Senior members of the Congress Party have been implicated in stirring the violence against Sikhs.
 Government investigation has failed to date to discover the causes and punish the perpetrators, but public opinion blamed Congress leaders for directing attacks on Sikhs in Delhi.